zakkg3/docker-cleanup/README.md

  * :tag
  * [[:alpha:]]:tag

 By default, both are set to **\*\*None\*\*** which is the same as the blank string.
 If you want to keep ALL images or containers, effectively disabling this part of the cleanup, then you should use **\*:\*** to match all images.
 Do not use a bare **\*** as this will be taken as a filename match.

 ## Deployment
-The image uses the Docker client to to list and remove containers and images.
+The image uses the Docker client to list and remove containers and images.
 For this reason the Docker client and socket is mapped into the container.

 If the */var/lib/docker* directory is mapped into the container this script will also clean up orphaned Docker volumes.